saucelabs/sauce-docs/docs/secure-connections/sauce-connect/installation.md

 ## Using Docker Containers to Install/Run Sauce Connect

 You can use the Sauce Connect Proxy Docker image, maintained by the Sauce Labs [Open Source Program Office](https://opensource.saucelabs.com/), to build a Docker container.
-This means is an alternative to the above Download/Installation steps.
+This means it is an alternative to the above Download/Installation steps.

 If you’re not sure where Docker fits, consider these use cases:
 * If you want to creating automation (or manual testing) for multiple apps that reside in different environments or Sauce Labs Data Centers (i.e., US-East and US-West).